 I take my items back to Jon and set them on the end table before taking a seat on the bed next to her.
 She groans at the movement and shouts at me when I take her pillow.
 But the shouting only hurts her and I wait patiently for her to quit cursing.

-“Here,” I say, handing her two Tylenol and a bottle of water.
+“Here,” I say, handing her two Tylenol and the water.

 She eyes both items suspiciously before accepting them and drinking almost all of the water.